Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 the css I ran through http://csslint.net/ no errors were identified.

 Parts of my code were tested on codepen.
-I used the vs studio code extention Prettier to check and fix my code.
+I used the vs studio code extension Prettier to check and fix my code.

-### Coding errors
+## 13. <a name='OpenandClosedIssues'></a> Open and Closed Issues

-I fixed many coding errors 2 main problems i had -
+I fixed many coding errors two main problems I had -

-- on the contact page there was a shudder when i hovered over the hoverbar, this did not happen on any other page, I deduced it was the form on the page, removing the space-around class from the div fixed this.
+- on the contact page there was a shudder when I hovered over the hoverbar, this did not happen on any other page, I deduced it was the form on the page, removing the space-around class from the div fixed this.

 - positioning elements on the page, mostly I fixed these using Chrome Developer Tools